The Netherlandsin General:

 - Visit beach resort Hoek van Holland (Sounds as Hook of Holland, but it means Corner of Holland).
 See ships enter the port of Rotterdam, visit the Fort, explore WW2 bunkers or get in your swimsuit.

-- Tram Museum Romeo is open every first Saturday of the month.
+- Tram Museum Romeo is in 2022 open on the Saterday's of 2 April, 7 May, 4 June, 2 July, 6 August, 3 September, 1 October en 5 November.
 Address: Kootsekade 19.
 Just around the corner there's the Prinsenmolen Park for a nice walk between the river Rotte and lake Bergse Voorplas.

 - Visit the website of Ahoy for an overview of all upcoming events at the Ahoy Events Centre in Rotterdam.